persan/A-gst/README.md

 ## Architectural considerations.
-The package herachy "GST_Low_Level" is intended for internal use only and shall never be referenced direct by clients.
-Clients shall use packages in the herachy "GStreamer" which shall contain proper Ada-glib objects with naming and structure in acordance with thw schema used in GTKAda.
+The package herachy "GStreamer.GST_Low_Level" is intended for internal use only and threfore private.
+The other packagdes in GStreamer which contains proper Ada-glib objects shall folow naming and structure in acordance with the schema used in GTKAda.